litespeedtech/lscache_wp/litespeed-cache/readme.txt

 11. Cache Hit Example

 == Changelog ==

+= 1.2.0 - August 31 2017 =
+* [NEW FEATURE] Added ESI support.
+* [NEW FEATURE] Added a private cache TTL setting.
+* [NEW FEATURE] Debug level can now be set to either 'Basic' or 'Advanced'.
+* [REFACTOR] Renamed const 'NOTSET' to 'ON2' in class config.

 = 1.1.6 - August 23 2017 =
 * [NEW FEATURE] Added option to privately cache logged-in users.